openmrs/openmrs-book-developer-manual/en/What_next/getInvolved.md

 ## Community Gatherings Online

-The [weekly online Developers Forum](https://wiki.openmrs.org/display/RES/Developers+Forum), the [daily scrum meeting ](https://wiki.openmrs.org/display/RES/Daily+Scrum+Meeting) and [OpenMRS University](https://wiki.openmrs.org/display/RES/OpenMRS+University) meetings are great places to learn, as well as share.
-When you make significant progress on a project, volunteer to present your work on one of these calls.
+The [daily scrum meeting](http://om.rs/scrum), weekly [design forums](http://om.rs/d), weekly [leadership meetings](http://om.rs/l), and occasional use of the [OpenMRS University classroom](http://om.rs/u)  are great places to learn, as well as share.
+You can view the [OpenMRS Calendar](http://om.rs/cal) for the timing of events.
+If you have design-related questions and would like some community feedback, sign up to be on the agenda of a [design forum](http://om.rs/d) that is convenient for you.
 That may seem scary now, but you are among friends.
 Hopefully you are working on a project that will be used in implementations.
 That makes it interesting to others in the community.

 ## Community Gatherings Around the World